conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 - Upon creation Partner Zones create instantly, rather than waiting for the next reconciliation loop to pass.
 Other updates will continue to sync in line via reconciliation loop.
 - Fixed an error that occurred when no partitions were selected in the topic consume view.
 You will now see a warning that no messages will be shown if partitions filter is set to none.
 - The JSON view of a message in a topic now displays negative numbers and numbers in scientific notation correctly.
+- Kafka Connect clusters are no longer visible to users who do not have permission on any of their connectors.
+- Error messages are now more informative when attempting to create a service account on a resource for which the caller lacks permission.